omeka/omeka-s-enduser/docs/content/items.md

 ## Batch editing

-From the browse page of items (admin/item) you can batch edit items, using the dropdown menu on the upper right near the "Add New Item" button.
+From the browse page of items (admin/item) you can batch edit items, using the dropdown menu on the left near the pagination buttons.
 You can select multiple items using the checkboxes on the left of each item's row.

 ![A red arrow points to the dropdown for batch editing and deleting options](/content/contentfiles/items_batch.png)